biednick/drone/docs/README.md

 ### Buy

-I’ll be updating this part soon with a link to buy PCBs on Reverb.
+I'll be updating this part soon with a link to buy PCBs on Reverb.
 For the time being you can email me to purchase development PCBs at a discount.
 These will be fully functional but have minor issues